HTGenomeAnalysisUnit/h5ad_clean_annotate/README.md

 	// Path to a text file containing barcodes to include in the output h5ad file.
 	"subset_bc": "subset_barcodes.txt",

-	// Path to a TSV file with 2 or more columns: barcode and annotations.
+	// List of paths to TSV file(s) with 2 or more columns: cell_id and annotations.
-	// Annotation columns will be added to obs as new columns using the barcode as the key.
+	// Annotation columns will be added to obs as new columns using the cell_id as the key.
-	"annot_bc": "cell_annotations.tsv",
+	"annot_bc": ["cell_annotations_1.tsv", "cell_annotations_2.tsv"],

 	// A layer to be used as the default X in the output h5ad file.
 	"X_layer": "layer_name",